eclipse-tractusx/puris/docs/adminGuide/Admin_Guide.md

 _Note: The routes in the following always need to be used based on your backend address configuration including the context path._

+### Identity Configuration

+Your main information is added via the deployment.
+On Startup the application creates a partner for your own company.

+The company data can be set via helm variables with prefix `backend.puris.own`.
+It will create one partner with one site and one address.
+The data should be your company's legal entity.
+The legal entity can then be enrichted same as other partners using the "Onboarding Master Data" interfaces.

 ### Onboard Master Data

 The application provides the following endpoints to update master data for your partner.
 This data may not be entered